 Part bike race, part rolling adventure, Gran Fondos offer something for every cyclist.
-Since their origins in Italy in the 1970s, Gran Fondos have spread around the world, and are now among the most welcoming and accessible road cycling events.
-What are the defining characteristics of these rides, and how can you train for success at your next Gran Fondo?
+Since their origins in Italy in the 1970s, these rides have spread around the world, and are now among the most welcoming and accessible road cycling events.
+Learn everything you need to know in this Gran Fondo Training Guide.

 What is a Gran Fondo?

 A Gran Fondo is a semi competitive mass-start cycling event, with a name that translates from Italian to mean “Big Ride.”
-Gran Fondos can take many forms, but most are long, scenic events and include food stations, mechanical support, and a post-ride party.
-Gran Fondos are timed or include timed segments, but not everyone who rides a Fondo is there to race- lots of athletes ride these events just for fun and for the challenge of finishing.
+They can take many forms, but most are long, scenic events and include food stations, mechanical support, and a post-ride party.
+Gran Fondos are timed or include timed segments, but not everyone who rides is there to race.
+Many cyclists ride these events just for fun and for the challenge of finishing.
 In this regard, Gran Fondos are among the most inclusive cycling events, with world-class racers and recreational riders lining up together and sharing the same course.

 Typical Gran Fondo Distances

-Gran Fondos are usually associated with long distances, and by Italian tradition the race course must be at least 120km (75 Miles).
-Many longer events exist that range up to 150 miles or more, but the majority of Gran Fondos cover about 100 miles (160 km) and most include some significant climbing along the way.
+How many miles is a Gran Fondo?
+Typically, they are between 75 miles to 150 miles long but can vary depending on the event.
+Many longer ones exist that range up to 150 miles or more, but the majority of Gran Fondos cover about 100 miles (160 km) and most include some significant climbing along the way.
 However, most events also offer shorter versions for riders who desire a more manageable challenge.
 This is usually an approximately half-length event that occurs concurrently with the full-length ride.
-Additionally, some Gran Fondos offer an even shorter version for beginner cyclists.
+Additionally, some offer an even shorter version for beginner cyclists.
 Whatever your ability level, there’s a Gran Fondo for you.

 Most Gran Fondos are timed for the duration of the course, but many events include timed segments instead of (or in addition to) timing the entire event.
 Unlike traditional road races, riders are ranked and scored by age group rather than racing category, but many participants aren’t there to race, anyway.
-There’s no shame in simply riding for fun at a Gran Fondo, which is one reason these events are so highly regarded.
+There’s no shame in simply riding for fun, which is one reason these events are so highly regarded.